 Recap: The Simpsons S4 E11 "Homer's Triple Bypass"

 Episode - 9F09 First Aired - 12/17/1992Years of fatty foods and minimal exercise has taken its toll on Homer's heart and Dr. Hibbert advises Homer to get an artery bypass graft for $40,000, but Homer opts for a Back-Alley Doctor's $129.95 hack-job.
 Can Lisa and her newfound knowledge of cardiology save the day?

 This episode contains examples of:

-- Bad Cop/Incompetent Cop: The COPS parody, with many What an Idiot moments involving Chief Wiggum bungling the bust of a cattle rustler, despite clearly obvious clues as to the what's, where's and who's.
+Bad Cop/Incompetent Cop: The COPS parody, with many What an Idiot moments involving Chief Wiggum bungling the bust of a cattle rustler, despite clearly obvious clues as to the what's, where's and who's.
 When the suspect – Snake, a man Wiggum has encountered many times before – makes a getaway, Wiggum cannot so much as even give a grossly inadequate description of the car or the suspect … except that the Suspect Is Hatless.